jacovone/cnodes-ui/docs/tutorials/nodejs-integration/NODEJS-INTEGRATION.md

 ## First step: Create a sample noode project

-In a termina window type:
+In a terminal window type:

 ```bash
 mkdir nodejs-int